 SOC II

 A company that has achieved SOC 2 type II certification has therefore proven that its system is designed to keep its clients’ sensitive data secure.
-When it comes to working with the cloud and related IT services, such performance and reliability is absolutely essential and increasing required by regulators, examiners and auditors.
+When it comes to working with the cloud and related IT services, such performance and reliability are absolutely essential and increasingly required by regulators, examiners, and auditors.

 Data Security